Frequently Asked Questions

 Patents and the patent system are unaffected by Brexit.
 The current system for granting patents in Europe, the European Patent Convention, is entirely independent of the EU.
 The existing European patent system will, therefore, continue as normal and we will continue to represent you as European Professional Representative(s) before the European Patent Office.

 EU Registered Trade Marks (RTM) and EU (Community) Registered Designs (CRD) are different.
 These are registered in the EU via a single registration procedure at the EU IP Office.
 Upon Brexit these IP rights (EU RTM and EU CRD) will no longer be effective in the UK.
-This does however depend upon any transitional arrangements that may be put in place by the UK and the EU.
+They are cloned rights.
+For further information, see this update from the UK IP Office: Intellectual Property after 1st January 2021.

 Please contact us for more information or to discuss further.